cameronmclean/hyperPatterns/hyperPatterns.md

 2)make hasTargetTitle a datatype property of the exemplar, not the target URL 3)remove pattern name, force pic, name from annotation - these will be available if we include all the patterns in the SPARQL endpoint too.

-Once the exemplar model is fixed, make the /annotate route wrange the exempar doc into JSON and create a @context to map to it.
+Once the exemplar model is fixed, make the /annotate route wrange the exemplar doc into JSON and create a @context to map to it.
-Create and save all of these into couchdb, and make a GET route that retuns them, (as contentType application/json-ld)!!
+Create and save all of these into couchdb, and make a GET route that returns them, (as contentType application/json-ld)!!

 then once we are happy with the save - how to wrangle it all again? perhaps create a /dump route that will export all patterns and exemplars